YoussefBenhassine/admin-page/ONE_TIME_USE_IMPLEMENTATION.md

 -- Get machine-specific licenses
 SELECT * FROM licenses WHERE machine_id = 'xxx';

+-- Get universal licenses (not yet used)
+SELECT * FROM licenses WHERE machine_id IS NULL;

 -- Count total usage
 SELECT COUNT(*) FROM license_usage WHERE license_id = 'xxx';
 ```

 ## 🎯 Benefits

+1. **Flexibility**: Can create universal or machine-specific licenses
-1. **Security**: Each license is machine-specific and one-time use
+2. **Security**: Each license is one-time use and machine-bound
-2. **Prevention**: No license sharing or reuse possible
+3. **Prevention**: No license sharing or reuse possible
-3. **Tracking**: Complete audit trail of license usage
+4. **Tracking**: Complete audit trail of license usage
-4. **Compliance**: Meets strict licensing requirements
+5. **Compliance**: Meets strict licensing requirements
-5. **Simplicity**: Clear, predictable behavior
+6. **Simplicity**: Clear, predictable behavior

 ## ⚠️ Important Notes

 - **Permanent**: Once used, a license cannot be reactivated
-- **Machine-Specific**: Licenses are tied to specific machine IDs
+- **Auto-Binding**: Universal licenses become machine-specific on first use
 - **No Transfer**: Licenses cannot be transferred between machines
 - **Admin Control**: Only admins can create new licenses
+- **Electron Integration**: Perfect for Electron apps that generate their own machine IDs

+## 🎯 Use Cases

+### **Universal Licenses (Recommended for Electron Apps):**
+- Admin creates license without machineId
+- Electron app generates its own machineId
+- First validation binds license to that machine
+- Perfect for distributed software

+### **Machine-Specific Licenses:**
+- Admin creates license with specific machineId
+- Pre-bound to known machine
+- Useful for enterprise deployments

-This implementation provides a robust, secure one-time use license system that prevents any form of license sharing or reuse.
+This implementation provides a robust, secure one-time use license system that's perfect for Electron applications while preventing any form of license sharing or reuse.